“Subsidized” housing, also called Rent-Geared-to-Income (RGI) housing, is housing where the government pays part of your rent as a rent subsidy.

 Getting legal help

 The law is complicated, so you should get legal advice about your situation.
-If you are living with HIV in Ontario, please Contact Us for free legal advice.
-If you live in Ontario, you can contact your local community legal clinic: www.legalaid.on.ca/clinics.
+If you are living with HIV in Ontario, please contact us for free legal advice about this or other legal issues.
+If you live in Ontario you can contact your local community legal clinic for information about services in your community.
+You can find your local community legal clinic using the Legal Aid Ontario website: www.legalaid.on.ca/en/getting/type_civil-clinics.asp.

 Help to find housing